 The Solution?
 Add It In (rather than Cut It Out)

-The brain of a young child is only capable of feeling one emotion at a time until the prefrontal cortex develops between ages 5 & 7 in typical development.
+The brain of a young child is only capable of feeling one emotion at a time until the prefrontal cortex develops between ages 5 & 7 in neurotypical development.
 This is why our children seem so overwhelmed with emotion.
 These emotions are big and they feel them.
 They just don’t know what to do with them until they can explore them all, one at a time, through play.

-If all goes well and the child feels safe to explore his/her emotions, development happens.
-At the age of 5 to 7 in typical development, the prefrontal cortex begins to allow children to feel more than one emotion at a time.
+If all goes well and the child feels safe to explore their emotions, development happens.
+At the age of 5 to 7 in neurotypical development, the prefrontal cortex begins to allow children to feel more than one emotion at a time.
 This is where ‘add it in’ applies.
 We don’t need to manage or ‘cut out’ emotion.
 We need more.
 We temper our emotion by adding in the opposite feeling.